Tools for estimating fake/non-prompt lepton backgrounds with the ATLAS detector at the LHC: Measurement of real and fake/non-prompt lepton efficiencies

 \section{Measurement of real and fake/non-prompt lepton efficiencies}

-The matrix and fake-factor methods both rely on knowledge of the efficiency for leptons that pass the baseline selection to also pass the tight selection.
-For the fake-factor method, only the efficiency for fake/non-prompt leptons is used explicitly in the calculation, while for the matrix method the efficiency for real leptons must also be measured.
+The methods described in Section~\ref{sec:methods} both rely on knowledge of the efficiency for leptons that pass the baseline selection to also pass the tight selection.
+For the fake-factor method, only the efficiency for fake/non-prompt leptons is used explicitly in the calculation, while for the other methods the efficiency for real leptons must also be measured.
 In many cases these efficiencies depend on the properties of the lepton (such as its \pT or angular distance from a jet) or on the event in which it is found (such as the overall activity of the event, as measured for example by the number of reconstructed primary vertices).